A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Acknowledgements

 \section{Acknowledgements}

-The research of George Wynne was supported by an EPSRC Industrial CASE award [EP/S513635/1] in partnership with Shell UK Ltd. The research of Miko{\l}aj Kasprzak was supported by the FNR grant FoRGES (R-AGR- 3376-10) at Luxembourg University and the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement [101024264- Stein-ML].
-AD was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/T001569/1 and EPSRC Grant EP/W006022/1, particularly the “Ecosystems of Digital Twins” theme within those grants \& The Alan Turing Institute.
+The authors would like to thanks Sebastiano Grazzi for help adapting code from \citet{Bierkens2021} and Chris J. Oates for recommending the plot in Figure \ref{fig:Test_Functions}.
+Thanks also the the associate editor and reviewers for helpful comments to improve this paper.
+The research of George Wynne was conducted when at Imperial College London and was supported by an EPSRC Industrial CASE award [EP/S513635/1] in partnership with Shell UK Ltd. The research of Miko{\l}aj Kasprzak was supported by the FNR grant FoRGES (R-AGR- 3376-10) at Luxembourg University and the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement [101024264- Stein-ML].
+Andrew B. Duncan was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/T001569/1 and EPSRC Grant EP/W006022/1, particularly the “Ecosystems of Digital Twins” theme within those grants \& The Alan Turing Institute.

 { }